 - Once it's hot, add your chopped poblano peppers and onion and sauté them until just tender (about 2 minutes).
 Then add your shrimp, garlic, chili powder, salt and cayenne (if using) and sauté again until the shrimp are cooked through (about 2-3 more minutes).Stir in your cilantro and transfer the shrimp mixture to a bowl once done.

 - Turn your oven on to 425 degrees and line a large baking sheet with parchment paper.

-- Once all of your tacos are made, place the pan back in the oven and bake for 15-17 minutes or until the cheese has melted and your tortillas are crispy.
+- Once all of your tacos are assembled, place the pan back in the oven and bake for 15-17 minutes or until the cheese has melted and your tortillas are crispy.

-- Serve immediately with your avocado cilantro sauce or favorite toppings!
+- Serve immediately with your avocado cilantro sauce!

 This is the second recipe I’ve made of yours (first was the shrimp cocktail) and both were fantastic!
 I had never cooked shrimp up to this point and can’t believe how easy it is to make something so delicious.
 I followed the recipe fairly closely with the exception of a few things: I didn’t have paprika so used a combination of chili powder, paprika and cumin which brought a great level of heat and was recommended a 3 chili pepper gouda at WF which is to die for.
 Thanks for the wonderful recipes!

 Hi Alex!
 Yayyy, that makes me so happy!
 (Honestly I love cooking shrimp.
 They’re so easy and there’s soo many things you can do with them!)
 I love the sound of that gouda too!
 I’ll have to try that next time. 🙂 I’m so glad you’re enjoying the recipes!

 This is the third time making these and they are amazing!!!!!!!